Healthy Homes Assessment Arakura

 Draught Stopping Arakura

-If a draught can be felt through gaps that are too large or holes the area needs to be closed.
+If a draught can be felt through gaps that are too large or holes, it requirements to be sealed.

-What are unreasonable gaps and holes?
+What are unreasonable gaps or holes?

-Check out the complete details of the Healthy Homes draught stopping requirements.
+Check out the complete details for the Healthy Homes draught stopping requirements.

 draught stopping building inspections